Treaty of Paris (1783)

-The Treaty of Paris, signed by representatives of King George III of Great Britain and representatives of the United States on September 3, 1783, officially ended the War of American Independence and recognized the Thirteen Colonies, which had been part of colonial British America, to be free, sovereign and independent unified states.
+The Treaty of Paris, signed by representatives of King George III of Great Britain and representatives of the United States on September 3, 1783, officially ended the War of American Independence and recognized the Thirteen Colonies, which had been part of colonial British America, to be free, sovereign, and independent unified states.
+It forms one treaty out of many that are collectively named the Peace of Paris (1783).

-The treaty set the boundaries between British North America, later called Canada, and the United States, on lines the British labeled as "exceedingly generous," although exact boundary definitions in the far-northwest and to the south continued to be subject to some controversy.
+The treaty set the boundaries between British North America, later called Canada, and the United States, on lines the British labeled as "exceedingly generous", although exact boundary definitions in the far-northwest and to the south continued to be subject to some controversy.
 Details included fishing rights and restoration of property and prisoners of war.

-This treaty and the separate peace treaties between Great Britain and the nations that supported the American cause, including France, Spain, and the Dutch Republic are known collectively as the Peace of Paris.
+This treaty and the separate peace treaties between Great Britain and the nations that supported the American cause, including France, Spain, and the Dutch Republic, are known collectively as the Peace of Paris.
 Only Article 1 of the treaty, which acknowledges the United States' existence as free, sovereign, and independent states, remains in force.